Omsk (Russia) (AFP) -

 She said she was sure he had suffered from an 'intentional poisoning' and put the blame on Putin.

-Kremlin spokesman Dmitry Peskov said claims of poisoning were 'only assumptions' until tests proved otherwise.
+Peskov said claims of poisoning were 'only assumptions' unless tests proved otherwise.

 Navalny has made many enemies with his anti-corruption investigations, which often reveal the lavish lifestyles of Russia's elite and attract millions of views online.